Classic Mountain Lion Steaks with Garlic Herb Butter

 3Cooking Instructions

-4. Searing: Sear steaks 4-5 minutes per side for medium doneness.
-Mountain lion should reach 160°F internal temperature for food safety.
+3. Searing: Sear the steaks without moving for 3 minutes per side for food safety.

 4Chef's Notes & Pairings